Running a Job: the Steps To Take¶

 - The HTCondor Universe.

 HTCondor has several runtime environments (called a universe) from which to choose.
 Of the universes, two are likely choices when learning to submit a job to HTCondor: the standard universe and the vanilla universe.
 The standard universe allows a job running under HTCondor to handle system calls by returning them to the machine where the job was submitted.
 The standard universe also provides the mechanisms necessary to take a checkpoint and migrate a partially completed job, should the machine on which the job is executing become unavailable.
 To use the standard universe, it is necessary to relink the program with the HTCondor library using the condor_compile command.
-The condor_compile manual page has details.

 The vanilla universe provides a way to run jobs that cannot be relinked.
 There is no way to take a checkpoint or migrate a job executed under the vanilla universe.
 For access to input and output files, jobs must either use a shared file system, or use HTCondor’s File Transfer mechanism.